Are you looking for things to do in Anchorage?

 Anchorage Alaska is both ruggedly cosmopolitan and ruggedly wild at the same time.
 Both co-exist.

-And searching for moose is one of the most fun things to do in Anchorage.
+And searching for moose is one of the most fun things to do in Anchorage and a great reason why Anchorage should be on your USA bucket list!

 Moose are most active in the early morning and early evening.
 During the day they tend to spend their time in shady, marsh forested areas.